 New York Canyon: Ormat is doing exploration work in an effort to develop the property.
+Baseline studies are being prepared for a proposed transmission line to connect the property to the power grid.

 North Valley: Ormat is conducting baselines in preparation for geothermal exploration and development at this site.